 (3) In relation to the enabling agreement subsections (1) and (2) shall be deemed to have had effect on and from 1 November 1985 except that, before the commencement of the Public Transport Authority Act 2003 section 205, that effect is to be as if the reference in subsection (2) to the Authority were a reference to the Commission and the Minister for Western Australian Government Railways, within the meaning that those terms had before that commencement.

-[Section 6 amended by No. 31 of 2003 s.
+[Section 6 amended: No. 31 of 2003 s.
 205(3) and (4).]

 7. Demolition of Padbury buildings